martyav/rancher-docs/docs/reference-guides/best-practices/rancher-managed-clusters/monitoring-best-practices.md

 ### Prometheus Push Gateway

-There are some workloads that are traditionally hard to scrape by Prometheus.
-Examples for these are short lived workloads like Jobs and CronJobs, or applications that do not allow sharing data between individual handled incoming requests, like PHP applications.
+Prometheus has difficulty scraping certain kinds of workloads.
+Some examples include short-lived workloads such as Jobs and CronJobs, or applications that don't allow sharing data between individually handled incoming requests, such as PHP applications.

-To still get metrics for these use cases, you can set up [prometheus-pushgateways](https://github.com/prometheus/pushgateway).
-The CronJob or PHP application would push metric updates to the pushgateway.
-The pushgateway aggregates and exposes them through an HTTP endpoint, which then can be scraped by Prometheus.
+To get metrics from these kinds of workloads, set up [prometheus-pushgateways](https://github.com/prometheus/pushgateway).
+The CronJob or PHP application pushes metric updates to the pushgateway, which aggregates and exposes them through an HTTP endpoint that Prometheus can scrape.

 ### Prometheus Blackbox Monitor

-Sometimes it is useful to monitor workloads from the outside.
-For this, you can use the [Prometheus blackbox-exporter](https://github.com/prometheus/blackbox_exporter) which allows probing any kind of endpoint over HTTP, HTTPS, DNS, TCP and ICMP.
+Sometimes it's useful to monitor workloads from the outside.
+The [Prometheus blackbox-exporter](https://github.com/prometheus/blackbox_exporter) allows you to probe any kind of endpoint over HTTP, HTTPS, DNS, TCP and ICMP.

 ## Monitoring in a (Micro)Service Architecture

-If you have a (micro)service architecture where multiple individual workloads within your cluster are communicating with each other, it is really important to have detailed metrics and traces about this traffic to understand how all these workloads are communicating with each other and where a problem or bottleneck may be.
+If you have a (micro)service architecture with frequent communication between workloads in the same cluster, you need detailed metrics and traces about this network traffic.
+This information will help you locate problems or bottlenecks.

-Of course you can monitor all this internal traffic in all your workloads and expose these metrics to Prometheus.
-But this can quickly become quite work intensive.
-Service Meshes like Istio, which can be installed with [a click](../../../pages-for-subheaders/istio.md) in Rancher, can do this automatically and provide rich telemetry about the traffic between all services.
+It's possible to monitor all the internal traffic in all your workloads and expose these metrics to Prometheus.
+However, this can quickly become burdensome.
+Service Meshes such as Istio, which can be installed with [a click](../../../pages-for-subheaders/istio.md) in Rancher, can do this internal monitoring automatically, and provide rich telemetry about the traffic between all services.

 ## Real User Monitoring

-Monitoring the availability and performance of all your internal workloads is vitally important to run stable, reliable and fast applications.
-But these metrics only show you parts of the picture.
-To get a complete view it is also necessary to know how your end users are actually perceiving it.
-For this you can look into various [Real user monitoring solutions](https://en.wikipedia.org/wiki/Real_user_monitoring).
+To run stable, reliable and fast applications, it's vitally important to monitor the availability and performance of all of your internal workloads.
+However, the metrics you get from your workloads only provide a part of the complete picture.
+Use [Real user monitoring solutions](https://en.wikipedia.org/wiki/Real_user_monitoring) to understand how your end users see your applications.

 ## Security Monitoring

-In addition to monitoring workloads to detect performance, availability or scalability problems, the cluster and the workloads running into it should also be monitored for potential security problems.
-A good starting point is to frequently run and alert on [CIS Scans](../../../pages-for-subheaders/cis-scan-guides.md) which check if the cluster is configured according to security best practices.
+The cluster and the workloads running into it should be monitored for potential security problems.
+A good starting point is to frequently run and alert on [CIS Scans](../../../pages-for-subheaders/cis-scan-guides.md), which check if the cluster follows security best practices.

-For the workloads, you can have a look at Kubernetes and Container security solutions like [NeuVector](https://www.suse.com/products/neuvector/), [Falco](https://falco.org/), [Aqua Kubernetes Security](https://www.aquasec.com/solutions/kubernetes-container-security/), [SysDig](https://sysdig.com/).
+For workloads, consider Kubernetes and container security solutions such as [NeuVector](https://www.suse.com/products/neuvector/), [Falco](https://falco.org/), [Aqua Kubernetes Security](https://www.aquasec.com/solutions/kubernetes-container-security/), or [SysDig](https://sysdig.com/).

 ## Setting up Alerts

-Getting all the metrics into a monitoring systems and visualizing them in dashboards is great, but you also want to be pro-actively alerted if something goes wrong.

-The integrated Rancher monitoring already configures a sensible set of alerts that make sense in any Kubernetes cluster.
-You should extend these to cover your specific workloads and use cases.
+Rancher monitoring provides a sensible set of alerts that make sense in any Kubernetes cluster.
+You should also add alerts to cover your specific workloads and use cases.

-When setting up alerts, configure them for all the workloads that are critical to the availability of your applications.
-But also make sure that they are not too noisy.
-Ideally every alert you are receiving should be because of a problem that needs your attention and needs to be fixed.
-If you have alerts that are firing all the time but are not that critical, there is a danger that you start ignoring your alerts all together and then miss the real important ones.
+When you set up alerts, configure them for all your critical workloads.
+Also, make sure that the alerts aren't too noisy.
+Every alert you receive should be in response to a problem that needs to be fixed.
+If you have alerts that are constantly firing but are not that critical, there is a danger that you will start to ignore alerts altogether and then miss the truly important ones.
 Less may be more here.
-Start to focus on the real important metrics first, for example alert if your application is offline.
+Focus on the really important metrics first, such as if your application goes offline.
 Fix all the problems that start to pop up and then start to create more detailed alerts.

 If an alert starts firing, but there is nothing you can do about it at the moment, it's also fine to silence the alert for a certain amount of time, so that you can look at it later.

-You can find more information on how to set up alerts and notification channels in the [Rancher Documentation](../../../pages-for-subheaders/monitoring-and-alerting.md).
+You can find more information on how to set up alerts and notification channels in the Rancher Documentation on [monitoring and alerting](../../../pages-for-subheaders/monitoring-and-alerting.md).